firef1y1203/firef1y1203/README.md

+## Hi there 👋

+I'm currently working and looking to collaborate on:
+- 🤔 Utilizing large language models to do financial analysis
+- 🌱 AI and Psychology

-## Welcome to Tina: Streamline Your Day, Boost Your Way 🔥
+## Welcome to TaskFlow: Streamline Your Day, Boost Your Way 🔥

 Alpha Test ↓